Everything you need to know

 Offences and penalties

-A responsible authority such as the council is able to issue a notice to fix.
+A responsible authority such as the council can issue a notice to fix.
 A notice to fix is a warning to correct an instance of non-compliance with the Building Code and/or Building Act 2004.
-For example, the requirement to obtain a building consent where necessary and the requirement for all building work to comply with the Building Code.
-If you fail to correct the non-compliance, you are liable on conviction of a maximum fine of $200,000 and a further $20,000 for each day the offence is continued.
+For example, non-compliance with the requirement to obtain a building consent where necessary or the requirement for all building work to comply with the Building Code.
+It is an offence to fail to comply with a notice to fix.
+On conviction (other than a conviction relating to restricting access to a residential pool), you are liable for a maximum fine of $200,000 and a further $20,000 for each day the offence is continued.
 An instant fine of $1,000 can also be issued if a notice to fix is not complied with.

 Certificate of Acceptance